 Like humans, plants need particular nutrients for healthy, green growth and fruits.
 When those nutrients are out of balance, the result can be a beautiful, large tomato plant with no fruit or in the case of over-fertilization, it can leave plants susceptible to pests and disease and even cause pollution.
-A soil test from your local extension office or private company can save you that frustration.
+A soil test from your local Cooperative Extension or private company can save you that frustration.
 Because there are so many fertilizer and soil amendment options, a soil test will tell you exactly what to add to make your soil ideal for what you are growing.
 If your results don't show major issues, great, no need to test annually.
 However, it is pretty safe to assume that in a food garden you will likely want to add organic material annually because plants use up the soil nutrients, and once plants or fruits are harvested, those nutrients leave the garden (and go into your food), so they need to be replenished for a future successful garden.

-- Water.
 In the beginning of a plant's life it will need frequent, shallow waterings, but as it grows, watering more deeply and less frequently will promote deep, strong roots.
 If you aren't sure if your plants need more water, don't be afraid to poke a finger into the soil.
 The vast majority of roots will be in the top 6" of soil.
 Most established plants can handle the first 1" drying out temporarily, and drought-tolerant plants can handle even more.

 Ask gardeners!
 Garden centers (and us!) are great resources for questions and concerns.
 If you're lucky enough to have a gardener friend, have them come visit.
 They may see opportunities and tips that you didn't think to ask about.
 Don't worry!
 All "expert" gardeners started at the beginning.